launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/03-controlling-risk/assignment.md

 Create a Segment
 ===

 A *segment* is a collection of users, devices, or any other group that share some sort of common attribute.
+By creating a segment, we can provide targeted access to specific features.
+In our previous challenge, we learned how to turn on and off features in a general way.
+Now let's reduce our target audience to just our developers.

 To get started, switch to the [LaunchDarkly tab](#tab-0), and do the following: